-&lt;sup>15 OSCE commitments for democratic elections provide for voter lists to be accessible for verification by voters, electoral contestants and observers, subject to the protection of personal information.
-ODIHR Existing Commitments for Democratic Elections in OSCE Participating States, p.
-62: "Voter lists should be current, accurate, complete, easily accessible for inspection by qualified voters and - subject to the between reasonable public disclosure and the protection of personal data.
+Positively, the proposed amendment allows for the verification by the electoral contestants and specifies which data they can access.
+At the same time, it is important to find the balance between reasonable public disclosure and the protection of personal data.
 The proposed amendment adds two safeguards to increase the transparency of the voter list while protecting personal data.
 These safeguards include anonymization and redaction of the unique personal identification number and access control through two-step verification.
 Furthermore, similarly to the proposed amendment to Article 14, access is possible only on the basis of a personal identification document and ID number.
 This is an important element to ensure data security.
 While these proposed amendments may not lead to the full harmonization of the LUVR with the Personal Data Protection laws as recommended by ODIHR in 2020, the introduction of data protection safeguards represents a positive step.